Camp Barrett Sexual Abuse Lawsuits

 - Future medical or psychological needs

-Non-economic damages consider how the abuse impacted your social life and emotional well-being.
+Non-economic damages consider how the incident impacted your social life and emotional well-being.
 This includes:

 - Physical pain and suffering